searchisko/searchisko/documentation/rest-api/README.md

 Searchisko REST API on-line documentation & Server Mock are available at [http://docs.jbossorg.apiary.io](http://docs.jbossorg.apiary.io/)

-##Searchisko Content objects
+##Searchisko Content object/Document
-Searchisko content is the main reason why Searchisko exists.
-It can be pushed into the Searchisko by the registered providers over 'Content Push API' and searched over 'Search API' and 'Query Suggestions API'.
+Searchisko content (Document) is the main reason why Searchisko exists.
+It can be pushed into the Searchisko by the registered providers over 'Content Push API' and searched over 'Search API', 'Feed API' and 'Query Suggestions API'.

 The Searchisko content can be characterized by a type (e.g. e-mails, blog posts, forum posts, issues, etc...).
 Content for one *sys_type* can originate from distinct source